chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Discovery Source

-The Chef Automate Integration App provides unique ID as discovery source that distinguishes between discovered CIs and imported CIs.
-The **Discovery Source** field is part of the `cmdb_servers` table and it takes **ChefAutomate** value while importing CIs by default .
+The Chef Automate Integration App provides a unique ID as a discovery source that distinguishes between discovered CIs and imported CIs.
+The **Discovery Source** field is part of the `cmdb_servers` table, and it takes **ChefAutomate** value while importing CIs by default.

 {{< figure src="/images/automate/snow_integration_plugins.png" alt="Discovery Source">}}